Gurmeet Kaur (writer)

-Gurmeet Kaur is a Punjabi American writer and publisher known for creating a series of children's books under the project Fascinating Folktales of Punjab.
+Gurmeet Kaur is an Indian-born American writer and publisher known for creating a series of children's books under the project Fascinating Folktales of Punjab.

 Biography

 Early life and professional career

-Gurmeet was born in Kanpur, Uttar Pradesh and has ancestral roots in Jhelum and Bannu, British India (now Pakistan).
-She grew up in Indore, Madhya Pradesh and migrated to US after surviving the 1984 anti-Sikh riots.
+Gurmeet was born in Kanpur, Uttar Pradesh, India and has ancestral roots in Jhelum and Bannu, British India (now Pakistan).
+She grew up in Indore, Madhya Pradesh and migrated to the US after surviving the 1984 anti-Sikh riots.

-She lives in Atlanta, Georgia and worked as an Engineer & a Software Architect for 25 years.
-She left her job in 2016 and dedicated herself to promoting Punjabi language.
+She lives in Atlanta, Georgia and worked as an engineer and a software architect for 25 years.
+She left her job in 2016 and dedicated herself to promoting the Punjabi language.

 Fascinating Folktales of Punjab

 She started publishing children's books in 2012.
 In 2012–13, she published the first set of three books; ChiDi tay Pippal (The Sparrow and the Pippal), ChiDi tay Kaañ (The Sparrow and the Crow), and Lailaa tay Dhol (The Lamb and the Dhol).

 In 2018, she published the Undivided Punjab Edition which included illustrations, and text in both the Gurmukhi and the Shahmukhi scripts of Punjabi, along with English.
 She has also been creating audio versions of the folktales.